 Plus, an expert has a mental health background, which can come in handy when things get out of control—and he or she will be unbiased, dispassionate, and nonjudgmental.
 A professional won’t e emotionally invested like you, which allows him or her to maintain a cool head should the situation get heated at some point in time.

-An individual who is suffering with an addiction to drugs or alcohol must make a conscious choice to enter into rehab and begin a journey to recovery.
+An individual who is suffering from an addiction to drugs or alcohol must make a conscious choice to enter into rehab and begin a journey to recovery.
 While this may be true, it doesn’t have to be his or her idea.
 Regardless of whether the intervention helps your loved one see the right path to take, it doesn’t matter—as long as he or she is agreeing to seek treatment from a professional.
-There are many steps involved in the recovery process and getting them to rehab — even through intervention—is part of it.
+There are many steps involved in the recovery process and getting them to rehab — even though intervention—is part of it.

 Once your loved one has entered into a professional drug or alcohol rehab facility, he or she will begin the detoxification process and receive counseling and therapy in multiple forms.
 He or she will also learn a variety of tools that he or she will need to live a clean and sober life after rehab.